-An old fashion perennial herb that used to be grown for its medicinal purpose, but was then proved to be slightly poisonous if consumed in large quantities.
-However, the strong smell of Rue makes it a great companion plant for an insect-repelling purpose.
-The plant will grow up to 1 m tall and the fern like leaves make it an attractive low contact ornamental plant.
+A perennial herb traditionally grown for medicinal purposes.
+Rue is in fact, moderately toxic if consumed in large quantities.
+The strong scent of Rue makes it a popular insect-repelling companion plant.
+Rue will grow up to 1m tall; the fern like leaves make an attractive low ornamental plant.

 2. Sow seed direct, planting them in clumps of 2-3 seeds in 45 cm intervals.
 Cover lightly with Yates Black Magic Seed Raising Mix and water well.

 3. Water regularly.
-Once seedlings emerge, thin seedlings and feed weekly with Yates Thrive Natural Fish Seaweed+ Plant Food Concentrate
+Once seedlings emerge, thin them and feed weekly with Yates Thrive Natural Fish Seaweed+ Plant Food

 4. Harvest by snipping or cut leaves back to the main stem – this will also help encourage more leafy growth.

-1. Choose a pot at least 400 mm wide and deep and position in a sunny or part shade.
-Fill with quality potting mix, such as Yates Premium Potting Mix
+1. Choose a pot at least 40cm wide and deep and position in a sunny or partly shaded spot.
+Use good quality potting mix, like Yates Premium Potting Mix

 2. Sow seed direct, planting them in clumps of 2-3 seeds.
 Cover lightly with Yates Black Magic Seed Raising Mix and water well.

 3. Water regularly.
-Once seedlings emerge, thin seedlings and feed weekly with Yates Thrive Natural Fish Seaweed+ Plant Food Concentrate
+Once seedlings emerge, thin them and feed weekly with Yates Thrive Natural Fish Seaweed+ Plant Food Concentrate

-• Care should be taken when gardening with Rue, as the sap can be irritating.
+• Care should be taken when gardening with Rue, as the sap can be irritating to the skin.

 • Dried foliage can be used to repel insects indoors.